GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 data and makes it available to governments and industry for easy use.
 DEA is the Australian implementation of the [Open Data Cube](#odc).
 Learn more: [Digital Earth Australia](https://www.dea.ga.gov.au/).

+{#dea-knowledge-hub}
+## DEA Knowledge Hub

+The Knowledge Hub brings together information about Digital Earth Australia’s products and services, allowing you to utilise our free and open-source satellite imagery archive.

+{#dea-maps}
+## DEA Maps

+Digital Earth Australia Maps is a website for map-based access to DEA data products, developed by Data61 CSIRO for Geoscience Australia.
+[Visit DEA Maps](https://maps.dea.ga.gov.au/).

 {#dea-nb}
 ## DEA Notebooks